theforeman/theforeman.org/contribute.md

 1. Or a single test: `bundle exec bin/rake test TEST=test/functional/your_test.rb`
 1. Once done, stop any background processes with `bundle exec spring stop` ([more info](/handbook.html#UsingtheSpringpreloaderindevelopment))

+Our test environment requires Google Chrome to run integration tests and by default a particular chromedriver library is installed.
+This may not match the Chrome version installed on your system, in that case install the correct driver version: `npm install chromedriver@<chrome-version>`.
+The error message you can encounter is: Chrome version must be between XX and YY.

 #### Start up foreman
 1. Follow steps 1, 2 and 3 from the section "setup test environment" if you haven't done so already
 1. Populate database: `bundle exec bin/rake db:seed` and take note of the password it generates